DIVERSIFY-project/autojmh-validation-data/README.md

 In order to reproduce this experiment:

 1. You may find the code for all five projects in the *projects* directory of this repo.
 Uncompress them.
+2. Locate the property file for `AutoJMHBase.properties` in the *src/main/resources* folder of the **AutoJMH** sources.
-2. In order to make AutoJMH generate the microbenchmarks, set variable `projectDir` to the root directory in your machine for the project you want to generate microbenchmarks.
+3. Set variable `projectDir` to the root directory in your machine for the project you want to generate microbenchmarks.
 (The root directory is the one containing the *pom.xml* file).
 Set an output directory in `outputDir`, as well as a temporary working directory in `workingDir`.
 The working dir is for **AutoJMH** to store intermiediary results.
-3. Execute AutoJMH using as entry point `fr.inria.autojmh.tool.AllLops`
+4. Execute AutoJMH using as entry point `fr.inria.autojmh.tool.AllLops`
-4. AutoJMH will print at the end of the process the results
+5. AutoJMH will print at the end of the process the results.
-5. You may find the generated project in the `outputDir`.
+6. You may find the generated project in the `outputDir`.

 ##Questions
 Any question regarding how to reproduce the results, you may leave an issue.